muratk3n/thirdwave/en/README.md

 ---

 Fast digital payments are a good thing of course.
-But curr, money base needs the ability to expand.
+But as fiat currency, money base needs the ability to expand.

 ---